-We know that word of mouth recommendations are particularly important for choosing the best liposuction surgeon.
+We know that word-of-mouth recommendations are particularly important for choosing the best liposuction surgeon.
 But it’s not the only criterion.
 Professional standing, along with recommendations weighs heavily in this choice.
 What you need to do is get opinions from your family doctor and other doctor acquaintances.
-Even surgical technicians and operating room nurses are great sources of information for chosen surgeon’s skill in the operating room.
+Even surgical technicians and operating room nurses are great sources of information for chosen surgeon’s skills in the operating room.

 Choose from the Best

-Also, when you visit their clinic, you must be made to feel at home, so your fear and apprehensions goes away easily.
-When you go for a plastic surgery, the first thing you look for is assurance from your doctor.
+Also, when you visit their clinic, you must be made to feel at home, so your fear and apprehensions go away easily.
+When you go for plastic surgery, the first thing you look for is an assurance from your doctor.
 When you get that, you feel you are in safe hands.

 Ask a Lot of Questions and Put all your Doubts at Rest

 After ensuring that the surgeon you’re considering to meet lives up to the professional criteria, the next step is to sit down with the liposuction surgeon or the people who matter at the clinic.
 This is the time for you to bring up your concerns and ask all your questions.
 The questions may be as follows,

 - What is the doctor’s area of expertise?

 - How long has she/he been practicing or his experience in this arena?